cea-hpc/modules/doc/source/design/extra-match-search.rst

 When there are several extra specifiers in search query, result are the modules present in the value list of every matched keys (intersection of value list obtained for every extra specifier criterion).

+Module tags, queried with *tag* extra specifier, are not recorded in the same structure than other extra specifier.
+Regular tag mechanism and recording structure is used.

 Specific filtering work is achieved for extra specifiers accepting a module specification.
 See next section.